A great taboo – a marriage breaker

-PRP can improve libido, give more sexual pleasure and improve the ability to achieve climax, reduce vaginal dryness and reduce or remove dyspareunia/pain during intercourse.
-Keep in mind that the above conditions may be interlinked.
+PRP can improve libido, increase sexual pleasure and improve the ability to achieve climax, reduce vaginal dryness and reduce or remove dyspareunia/pain during intercourse.
+Keep in mind, that the above conditions may be interlinked.
 Thus, vaginal dryness may cause pain during intercourse.
-The anticipation of pain may reduce libido and the pain during intercourse may lead to anorgasmia/lack of climax.
-Which in turn may further reduce libido.
-A vicious cycle is thus established which can be very hard to break out of.
+The anticipation of pain, may in turn reduce libido and the pain during intercourse, may lead to anorgasmia/lack of climax, which in turn may further reduce libido.
+Thus, a vicious cycle is established, which can be very hard to break out of.

-In our experience the taboo surrounding sexual problems greatly impacts people’s married life and may in some cases lead to divorce or separation.
-A situation that can impact a great number of people, including the couple, the children and maybe an extended family.
-It’s a pity that we rather keep mum about these issues than deal with them.
+In our experience, the taboo surrounding sexual problems greatly impacts married life and may, in some cases, lead to divorce or separation.
+It’s a problem that can impact a great number of people, including the couple, the children and maybe an extended family.
+It’s a pity, that we rather keep silent about these issues, than deal with them.

 It’s vital to mention here, that MY SKIN CLINIC strongly believes in confidentiality.
 A concept not fully developed or understood in Pakistan, but it plays a central role for the CEO of Dr Mohammad Mazhar Hussain, that lived in Denmark for 31 years and has received his medical training from there.